Understanding Counseling and Confidentiality

-CPS strictly protects the confidentiality of information shared during sessions.
+CAPS strictly protects the confidentiality of information shared during sessions.
 This section summarizes our practices regarding the legal and ethical aspects of confidentiality and the sharing of information.
 It is not intended as a summary of actual laws of the State of California.

-Brief information from each session is recorded at CPS.
+Brief information from each session is recorded at CAPS.
 This file is separate and independent from your medical record, and can only be accessed by members of our staff.
 If you are prescribed medication by a staff psychiatrist, a notation of the medication will be included in your medical record.
 This information is not copied when your medical records are sent elsewhere.

 Release of Information

-Information about you, including your use of the service, cannot be released to anyone outside of CPS without your written permission.
+Information about you, including your use of the service, cannot be released to anyone outside of CAPS without your written permission.
 If you decide to release information, you will be asked to sign a form authorizing its release.
 This form will specify what we can pass on, to whom, and when.
 You may revoke your permission by giving us a written notice.

 Limits of Confidentiality

 There are exceptions to confidentiality of therapist-patient information set by California law:

 - If you tell your counselor you were abused as a child, and you are under 18 years of age at the time you tell the counselor, the counselor must report the abuse to Child Protective Services.
 If you are over 18 when you tell the counselor, but there is a child at risk by the same abuser, then the counselor may be required to make a report.